Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Introduction

 \section{Introduction}

-\paragraph{\bf The $N$ particles system.} The starting point is the classical Newton dynamics for $N$ point-particles.
+\paragraph{\bf The $N$ particle's system.} The starting point is the classical Newton dynamics for $N$ point-particles.
 We denote by $X_i \in \R^d$ and $V_i \in \R^d$ the position and velocity of the $i$-th particle.
 For convenience, we also use the notation $Z_i=(X_i,V_i)$ and \mbox{$Z =(Z_1,\dots,Z_n)$}.
-Assuming that particles interact two by two with the interaction potential $\Phi(x)$, one finds the usual
+Assuming that particles interact two by two with the interaction force $F(x)$, one finds the classical

-The initial conditions $Z^0$ are given.
+The ($N$-dependent) initial conditions $Z^0$ are given.
 We use the so-called mean-field scaling which consists in keeping the total mass (or charge) of order $1$ thus formally enabling us to pass to the limit.
 This explains the $1/N$ factor in front of the force terms, and implies corresponding rescaling in position, velocity and time.

-There are many examples of physical systems following \eqref{eq:ODE0}.
-The best known concerns Coulombian or gravitational force $\Phi(x)= C/|x|^{d-2}$ with $C \in \R^\ast$, which serves as a guiding example and reference.
-Those describe the ions and electrons evolving in a plasma for $C>0$, or gravitational interactions for $C<0$.
-In the last case the system under study may be a galaxy, a cloud of star or galaxies (and thus particles can be ``stars'' or even ``galaxies'').
-For simplicity we consider here only a basic form for the interaction.
-However the same techniques would apply to more complex models, for instance with several species (electrons and ions in a plasma), 3-particles (or more) interactions, models where the force depends also on the speed as in swarming models like the Cucker-Smale one \cite{CarCanBol}...
+There are many examples of physical systems following \eqref{eq:ODE}.
+The best known example concerns Coulombian or gravitational force $F(x) =-\nabla \Phi(x)$, with $\Phi(x)= C/|x|^{d-2}$ with $C \in \R^\ast$, which serves as a guiding example and reference.
+This system then describes ions or electrons evolving in a plasma for $C>0$, or gravitational interactions for $C<0$.
+In the last case the system under study may be a galaxy, a smaller cluster of stars or much larger clusters of galaxies (and thus particles can be ``stars'' or even ``galaxies'').

-Indeed a striking feature of our analysis is that the Hamiltonian structure of \eqref{eq:ODE0} is never used.
-In fact the proofs and statements are identical for the more general